 Twelve hours after the final whistle, much of Cairo’s population still hasn’t slept.
 Egypt’s Pharoahs qualified for the 2018 World Cup on Sunday after beating Congo Brazaville’s Red Devils in a dramatic 2-1 win.
-The Pharoahs will be making it to the World Cup for the first time since Italia 1990 where they failed to advance beyond a group that also featured England, Netherlands and Republic of Ireland.
+The Pharoahs will be making it to the World Cup for the first time since Italia 1990 where they failed to advance beyond a group that also featured England, Netherlands, and the Republic of Ireland.

 Here’s how much it means to Egyptian fans

+In Cairo, an army helicopter dropped hundreds of Egyptian flags on thousands of fans gathered at the city’s iconic Tahrir square.
 After such a long wait, it is no wonder there is such an outpour of joy and, most likely, relief.

 Absolute SCENES in Egypt tonight — qualified for their first World Cup since 1990!

 — Farid Y. Farid (@FaridYFarid) October 8, 2017